The kissing polynomials and their Hankel determinants: Differential and Difference Equations

-This is nothing but a complex case of the classical Toda lattice equation subject to the Flaschka transformation, which is known to govern the deformation of the recurrence coefficients whenever the measure of orthogonality is a perturbation of a classical one with an exponential factor linear in the parameter, which is $\omega$ in our case.
-We refer the reader to \cite[\S 2.8]{ismail2005orthogonal} for more details.
+As a function of the parameter $\omega$, the recurrence coefficients themselves satisfy a complex version of the classical Toda lattice equations, written in Flaschka variables; these equations are known to govern the deformation of the recurrence coefficients whenever the measure of orthogonality is a pertur\-bation of a classical one with an exponential factor linear in the parameter, which in our case is $\omega$: \begin{proposition} The recurrence coefficients satisfy the following differential--difference equations:

-Another important consequence of the weight function not being positive is the fact that, even when $p_n(x)$ exists for some values of $n$ and $\omega$, its roots lie in the complex plane.
-They come in pairs of two, symmetric with respect to the imaginary axis, as a consequence of (\ref{sym_pn}).

-When $\omega=0$, $p_n$ is a multiple of the classical Legendre polynomial and the roots are real and inside the interval $[-1,1]$.
-For increasing values of $\omega$, they follow a trajectory in the upper half plane illustrated in Figure \ref{fig:trajectories1}.
-The trajectories corresponding to polynomials of consecutive even and odd degree touch at a discrete set of frequencies $\omega$: the polynomials `kiss', see Figure \ref{fig:trajectories2}.

-Regarding the asymptotic behaviour of the polynomials $p_n$, it is of interest to consider the case when one of both parameters, $n$ and $\omega$, are large.
-The large $n$ asymptotics can be deduced using for instance the Deift--Zhou steepest descent method applied to the corresponding Riemann--Hilbert problem, as in \cite{Dea2014asymp} and references therein, see also the general monograph \cite{Deift2000OP}.
-This analysis focuses in the case when $n$ is large and $\omega$ is fixed or grows linearly with $n$, and provides existence of $p_n(z)$ for large enough $n$ together with asymptotic behaviour for $z$ in different regions of the complex plane.

-The asymptotic analysis for fixed $n$ and large $\omega$ is much less standard.
-It is conjectured in \cite{asheim2014bounded} that the even-degree polynomials asymptotically behave like a product of Laguerre polynomials centered around the endpoints $\pm 1$:

-where $\CC{L}_n$ is the $n$th \textit{Laguerre polynomial\/} with parameter $\alpha=0$, see \cite{szego1939polynomials}.
-Thus, for large $\omega$, it seems that the orthogonal polynomials of even degree become approximately a product of lower degree orthogonal polynomials.
-This conjecture also implies that the roots shown in Figure \ref{fig:trajectories} behave like $\pm 1 - \frac{c}{\ii \omega}$, where $c$ is a root of the Laguerre polynomial $L_n$.
+where $\dot{}$ indicates differentiation with respect to $\omega$. \end{proposition} \begin{proof} The proof of this result mimics the one given in \cite[Theorem 2.8.1]{ismail2005orthogonal}.
+We provide an alternative proof based on the Riemann--Hilbert formulation in the Appendix. \end{proof}